cjerdonek/sf-elections-commission/docs/audio.md

 ![](images/audio-trim.png "Trim audio")

 Click OK to close the dialog box and return to the main iTunes window.

+Press "CTRL + mouse-click" on the audio file in the iTunes Music Library and select "Create MP3 Version."
+This should create a new audio file in the library.
+The length should be shorter to reflect the new start and end times you chose.

+Press "CTRL + mouse-click" on the audio file in the iTunes Music Library and select "Show in Finder."
+Copy this MP3 file to a separate location.
+This is your final audio MP3 file.
+It would be a good idea to archive this file somewhere with the Commission for backup purposes.

+### Create a video file

 TODO: finish these instructions.